• Skip to primary navigation

 Add ginger garlic paste.
 Fry for 1 minute.

-2-3 medium sized onions (white, red or yellow), 3 green chilies, 2 tablespoons ginger garlic paste
+2-3 medium sized (~250g) onions, 3 chili peppers, 2 tablespoons ginger garlic paste

 Add the some of the (hot) water - enough to cover the potatoes.
 Cover and cook for 3-4 minutes or until the potatoes are half cooked.

-Add the remaining water.
-Press the macaroni down, making sure that the it is fully immersed in the water.
+• When the potatoes are half done, add the macaroni and the remaining water.
+Press the macaroni down, making sure that all are fully immersed in the water.

-Bring to boil.
+Bring to a boil.
 Turn the heat to medium low.
 Cover and cook till the pasta and potatoes are cooked through.

 Gently stir the dish once or twice.
 You may need to add more water depending on the type of pasta you are using and if you have added more vegetables.

-1 and ½ cups macaroni
+1 and ½ cups (300g) macaroni

 Serve and enjoy!